 Technically you would be in default of the loan for non-payment as early as one day after the due date.

-Missing a mortgage payment here and there, while not good, won’t typically put your house in foreclosure but will damage your credit score.
+Missing a mortgage payment here and there, while not good, won’t typically put your house in foreclosure but will damage your credit history and score.

 What If You Stop Paying Your Mortgage?